sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 These conventions make it easy to:
  * Browse through the list of all branches on Trac (or all combinat branches) and get an idea of what is there.
- * Search through the list of all branches on Trac (or all combinat branches) using grep or other automated tools.
+ * [[http://wiki.sagemath.org/TentativeConventions#searching|Search]] through the list of all branches on Trac (or all combinat branches) using grep or other automated tools.
  * Find the corresponding Trac tickets easily.

+In summary:
+{{{
+u/<username>/wip/<mystuff>              # for a single-author, unstable personal branch public/combinat/<ticket>-<description>  # for a combinat-related branch with an associated Trac ticket public/combinat/<description>           # for a combinat-related branch with no associated Trac ticket public/ticket/<ticket>-<description>    # for a generic public branch with an associated Trac Ticket }}}

 === If a branch is on Trac, who does it belong to? ===